 - --enable-sv-Enable or disable the structural variant caller.
-The default is false. - ▶ --sv-reference-Specifies a reference file in FASTA format. - --sv-call-regions-bed-Specifies a BED file containing the set of regions to call.
-The file can be unzipped text or Bgzip-compressed/tabix-indexed. - ► --sv-region-Limit the analysis to a specified region of the genome for debugging purposes.
+The default is false. - --sv-reference-Specifies a reference file in FASTA format. - --sv-call-regions-bed-Specifies a BED file containing the set of regions to call.
+The file must be bgzip-compressed and tabix-indexed. - ► --sv-region-Limit the analysis to a specified region of the genome for debugging purposes.
 This option can be specified multiple times to build a list of regions.
-The value must be in the format "chr:startPos-endPos".

-- ► --sv-exome-When set to true, sets options for WES input, which includes disabling depth filters.
-The default is false. - ► --sv-output-contigs-Set to true to have assembled contig sequences output in a VCF file.
+The value must be in the format "chr:startPosendPos". - ► --sv-exome-When set to true, configures the variant caller for targeted sequencing inputs, which includes disabling high depth filters.
+The default is false. - --sv-output-contigs-Set to true to have assembled contig sequences output in a VCF file.
 The default is false. - --sv-quiet-Set to true to suppress log output to stderr (still writes to log file).
 The default is true.